Turtuk — The last village in India

-The winter of 1971 marks an extraordinary chapter in the Indian subcontinent’s history.
+The winter of 1971 marks an extraordinary chapter in the subcontinent’s history.
 Bangladesh’s liberation from Pakistan was executed with clinical precision under the oversight of Field Marshal Sam Maneckshaw (a Zoroastrian), General Jagjit Singh Aurora (a Sikh) and, Chief of the Eastern Command, Jacob-Farj-Rafael-Jacob (a Jew).
 All under the political astuteness of Prime Minister Indira Gandhi (a Hindu).
-As the besieged Pakistan army was low on morale following the loss of East Pakistan, Major Chewang Rinchen (a Buddhist) of the Ladakh Scouts, 1,000 miles away, took the opportunity to take out four villages from Pakistan’s territory.
-Residents of Tyakshi, Thang, Chalunka and Turtuk had gone to bed in Pakistan and woken up in India the next morning.
+As the besieged Pakistan army was low on morale following the loss of East Pakistan, Major Chewang Rinchen (a Buddhist) of the Ladakh Scouts, a thousand miles away, saw an opportunity and took out four villages from Pakistan’s territory.
+Residents of Tyakshi, Thang, Chalunka and Turtuk (the topic of this post) had gone to bed in Pakistan and woken up in India the next morning.
 Major Rinchen, having successfully defended Ladakh from Pakistani invasion in 1947, was the youngest ever recipient of the “Mahavir Chakra” (India’s second highest military decoration) at age seventeen, and following his heroics in 1971, is a revered legend in these parts.

 Turtuk was opened to visitors only in 2010 and remains under vigilant military watch.
 It is also an arduous nine-hour drive from Leh in not the greatest roads involving passing the Khardung La at 18,400 feet, and requiring a night halt in between.
 Few make it to this northernmost village outpost in India, and as such, it is off the beaten track and a hidden gem.
 Writing about Turtuk therefore, feels somewhat like revealing a secret, which I struggled with.
 But the beauty of this oasis cocooned within barren mountains and the affection of its Balti community undeniably etch one’s mind that is worth sharing.